About the SGI

 Reimut Zohlnhöfer holds a chair of political science at Ruprecht-Karls-University Heidelberg (Germany), where he is also the head of the political science department.
 He holds an MA from the University of Heidelberg, a PhD from the University of Bremen and a Habilitation from the University of Heidelberg.
 Previously, he worked at the Center for Social Policy Research of the University of Bremen, at the Center of European Studies at Harvard University and at the University of Bamberg.
 His research focuses on economic and social policies in developed democracies.

-is sector expert for Robust Democracy
+is sector expert for Social Sustainability

-is sector expert for Good Governance
+is sector expert for Democratic Government

-is sector expert for Environmental Policies
+is sector expert for Economic Sustainability

-is sector expert for Social Policies
+is sector expert for Governing with Foresight

 Advisory Board